Play Xevious Video Game Online - Classic Xevious Web Game

 Xevious - Game Play

-The player uses an 8-way joystick to pilot a combat aircraft called a Solvalou, which is armed with a forward-firing Zapper for aerial targets and a Blaster which fires an unlimited supply of air-to-surface bombs for ground targets.
-The classic Xevious game was noted for the varied terrain below, which included forests, airstrips, bases, and mysterious Nazca Line-like drawings on the ground.
-There are various aerial enemy aircraft which shoot relatively slow bullets, as well as fast-moving projectiles and exploding black spheres.
-Ground enemies are a combination of stationary bases and moving vehicles, most of which also fire slow bullets.
-Giant floating Andor Genesis motherships appear in certain areas; these are killed by knocking out their cores.
-These are considered one of the first level-bosses to be incorporated into a video game.
-The online Xevious video game scrolls through 16 areas, looping back to Area 7 after Area 16.
-If the player dies, play normally resumes from the start of the area.
-If the player has completed at least 70% of the area before dying, play will begin at the start of the next area.
-As the Solvalou constantly flies forward, it is possible to advance without killing any enemies.
+The player controls a combat aircraft called a Solvalou using an 8-way joystick.
+The aircraft is armed with a forward-firing Zapper for aerial targets and a Blaster that fires unlimited air-to-surface bombs for ground targets.
+Xevious is known for its diverse terrain, including forests, airstrips, bases, and mysterious Nazca Line-like drawings on the ground.
+A variety of aerial enemy aircraft shoot slow bullets, while others fire fast-moving projectiles and exploding black spheres.
+Ground enemies consist of stationary bases and moving vehicles, most of which also shoot slow bullets.
+Giant floating Andor Genesis motherships serve as level-bosses and are destroyed by knocking out their cores.
+Xevious features 16 scrolling areas, looping back to Area 7 after Area 16.
+If the player dies, they resume play from the start of the current area.
+If they have completed at least 70% of the area before dying, play begins at the start of the next area.
+Since the Solvalou constantly moves forward, players can advance without defeating all enemies.

 The History of the Classic Xevious Video Game